For Immediate Release

 Digital banking and payments grow rapidly

-- Nearly three quarters (72 per cent) of Canadians now use online and mobile banking as their primary means of banking, up from 52 per cent in 2012.
+- More than two-thirds (68 per cent) of Canadians now use online and mobile banking as their primary means of banking, up from 52 per cent in 2012.

 - 44 per cent of Canadians report having used mobile banking in the last year, up from 31 per cent in 2014.